zoetyu/workshop-css-in-js-workshop/README.md

 Why does this matter?
 Well, as we learned today, not all CSS features work with JavaScript event handlers.
 Darn!
 Soooo JS?
 YES!
 With JS, CSS is generated, you can use every media query and pseudo selector.
 Some libraries (like jss, styled-components) even add support for cooool, non-CSS-native features.
 Gone are the days of long style sheets.
-Here to stay is CSS in JS :sunglasses:.
+Here to stay is CSS in JS :raised_hand:.

 As we learned in class, some highlights of style-components are: